from __future__ import annotations

 link to experimental design.

-**Grid concepts:**
+**Grid concepts**

-grid, this is an array of 9 values: [0, y1, y2, ..., y8, image_height].
+array has 9 values: [0, y1, y2, ..., y8, image_height].
+Objects between row_edges[i]

-12-column grid, this is an array of 13 values: [0, x1, x2, ..., x12, image_width].
+12 columns, array has 13 values: [0, x1, x2, ..., x12, image_width].
+Objects between

-using pd.cut(), assigning it to row i (0 to nrows-1) and column j (0 to ncols-1).
+against row/column edges using pd.cut(), assigning it to row i (0 to nrows-1) and

-**Typical plate formats:**
+**Typical plate formats**

 - **96-well plate:** 8 rows × 12 columns (A1-H12)